aldelaro5/Bug-Fables-Internal-Docs/Flags/Regional flags.md

 50 | Ironnail in the tunnel near Golden Path
 51 | Belostoss in the tunnel near Golden Path

-Ant Kingdom City
+### Ant Kingdom City
 ID | Description
 ------------|------------
 1 | Talked to Fry once

-Snakemouth Den
+### Snakemouth Den

-NOTE: when reaching the Ancien Mask room, the regional flags are programmed to reset to false
+> When reaching the Ancien Mask room, the regional flags are programmed to reset to false

 ID | Description
 -----------------------------------------------------------------------|-------------------------------------------------